James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 (assignment/polarization), and it is the strongest label-free TTA result at scale in this project.

-## Iteration 9: extractor diff — why crosstalk improved, why fog regressed, how to raise the fog ceiling
+## Iteration 9: extractor diff.
+Why crosstalk improved, why fog regressed, how to raise the fog ceiling

 `extractor_diff_diag.py` compared plain DGLSS++ (24 ep) vs the robust 21-ep variant per class and per condition, measuring feat_cos (corrupted -> clean prototype),